shobhitasohal/DataCo-Supply-Chain-Late-Delivery-Cost-Analysis/README.md

 ## Data Notes

 - **`Order Status`** has no official business-meaning documentation from the data source; values were interpreted using standard e-commerce order-lifecycle conventions, not a confirmed definition
-- **`Order Item Profit Ratio`** and **`Order Profit Per Order`** were excluded after investigation showed their negative values could not be explained by any other field in the dataset — Sales was used as the dollar cost basis instead
+- **`Order Item Profit Ratio`** and **`Order Profit Per Order`** were excluded after investigation showed their negative values could not be explained by any other field in the dataset instead Sales was used as the dollar cost basis
-- **Sales at Risk** (as calculated on the dashboard) sums Sales across all late-delivered orders regardless of Order Status — it is not filtered to fulfilled/completed orders only, and this scope is intentional for simplicity at the executive-summary level
+- **Sales at Risk** (as calculated on the dashboard) sums Sales across all late-delivered orders regardless of Order Status for late deliveries.
+It is not filtered to fulfilled/completed orders only, and this scope is intentional to ensure executive-summary level answers the business problem.

 ---